-Varia Action Responsible Support Timing Commisted Status at 24 May 2020 Weekly undetect 27 May 2020 Key Action Team Team Short Medium Long Completed Status at 21 May 2020 Weekly update at 27 May 2020 2.23 Consider preparing a community benefit incentive based policy position under Design WA.
-Policy & Place Development & Design • • • √ The State Government announced amendments to the Planning and Development Act 2005 that propose to allow developer contributions for the purpose of community benefit items.
-This will be considered as part of this action.
-2.24 Consider measures to continue support for homeless community.
-Ranger Services Community Partnerships • • • Continuing to actively engage with stakeholders and WA Police.
-2.29 Gathering limit increase to 20 monitored in public spaces.
+Var.
+Aatia Responsible Support Support Timing Completed Status at 04 May 2000 Weekly update at 27 May 2020 Key Actio on Team Team Short Medium Long Completed Status at 21 May 2020 Weekly update at 27 May 2020 nsider preparing a community benefit entive based policy position under Design A. Policy & Place Development & Design • • • √ The State Government announced amendments to the Planning and Development Act 2005 that propose to allow developer contributions for the purpose of community benefit items.
+This will be considered as part of this action. nsider measures to continue support for meless community.
+Ranger Services Community Partnerships • • • Continuing to actively engage with stakeholders and WA Police. thering limit increase to 20 monitored in blic spaces.
 (Phase 2 Action).
-Ranger Services Parks • ✓ Ongoing monitoring.
-Monitoring systems have been put in place.
-2.30 Bookings permitted for groups of up to 20 in parks and community halls, and weddings of up to 30 in parks.
+Ranger Services Parks • √ Ongoing monitoring.
+Monitoring systems have been put in place. par okings permitted for groups of up to 20 in rks and community halls, and weddings of up 30 in parks.
 (Phase 2 Action).
 Marketing and Partnerships Ranger Services • • ✓ Relaunch of Space to Co.
-Community Centre staff speaking with user groups re the restrictions & working to facilitate bookings again with an email acknowledgement/agreement from groups to abide by numbers (after hours bookings) recommencing and 4% cancelling all booking this year.
-All sporting clubs on parks have recommen training, however, only certain grades have commenced.
-Phase 3 may see the return comore teams.
-2.32 Reopen the Community Centre, and ensure Seniors programs are reviewed to minimise infection risk.
+Community Centre staff speaking with user groups re the restrictions & working to facilitate bookings again with an email acknowledgement/agreement from groups to abide by numbers (after hours bookings) Community Facilities will re-open on 2 June.
+34% of regular hirers are recommencing their activities from this date with 62% awaiting further easing of restrictions before recommencing and 4% cancelling all bookings this year.
+All sporting clubs on parks have recommenced training, however, only certain grades have commenced.
+Phase 3 may see the return of more teams.
+Ser open the Community Centre, and ensure niors programs are reviewed to minimise ection risk.
 (Phase 2 Action).
 Customer & Library Services Built Environment & Wellbeing • ✓ Community Centre due to reopen Monday 25 May 2020 - staff rearranging timetable of seniors programs to ensure maximum number is adhered to and to minimise cross over of participants.
-Updated the portal with new opening information.
-2.33 Reopen the Beatty Park swimming pools with a limit of 20 patrons per pool.
+Updated the portal with new opening information. open the Beatty Park swimming pools with a it of 20 patrons per pool.
 (Phase 2 Action).
 Beatty Park Leisure Centre • ✓ COVID Safe Plans completed.
 Opening 21 May 2020 Mon to Friday 8:00am to 4:00pm.
 Members only for first 10 days to test systems.
 Indoor 25m pool and outdoor 50m pool only (max 20 people) and need to be booked through online app.
-All current memberships remain on suspension - additional trial membership created for all current members.
-2.34 Recommence Beatty Park fitness classes, with this area being segregated into a separate facility, with strictly no internal access to the pools.
+All current memberships remain on suspension - additional trial membership created for all current members. this fac commence Beatty Park fitness classes, with s area being segregated into a separate ility, with strictly no internal access to the ols.
 (Phase 2 Action).
 Beatty Park Leisure Centre • ~ COVID Safe Plans completed.
 Opening 21 May 2020 Mon to Friday 8:00am to 4:00pm.
 Members only for first 10 days to test systems.
 Fitness studio 1 only (max 20 people) and need to be booked through online app.
 All current memberships remain on suspension - additional trial membership created for all current members.
-Additional fitness classes have been added these are well attended.
-2.35 Provide advice to sporting clubs on non-contact training.
+Additional fitness classes have been added as these are well attended. ovide advice to sporting clubs on non-contact ining.
 (Phase 2 Action).
 Marketing & Partnerships Built Environment & Wellbeing • √ Ongoing communication with sporting clubs to inform requirements and provide checklists to address COVID safe requirements.
 Sporting clubs have recommenced non-contact training.